The City of Winnipeg is going VoIP and by doing so the Winnipeg Public Service estimates they’ll be saving about $1.5 million over a five-year period.

 The transition will be phased over a year and is for approximately 4,000 landline telephones to VoIP.
 As we know the growing popularity of VoIP is increasing at the same time high-speed internet access and fiscal pressures.
 VoIP is the perfect solution for business in the sense that it adds features, modernizing at the same time reducing costs.

-The growing popularity of VoIP in residential use, businesses & corporations are making it easier to the cash strap cities to make the switch.
+The growing popularity of VoIP phone in residential use, businesses & corporations are making it easier for the cash strap cities to make the switch.
 In a way seems the road to VoIP for cities and municipalities is almost an unavoidable fact.
 Which city would go VoIP next?
 We can only guesstimate this is just the beginning of the migration off-landlines to VoIP from the public sector.

 Want to learn more about VoIP solutions for Business of any sizes?
-Just visit our Business VoIP section.
+Just visit our Business VoIP Phone section.